 Allowing for different ways of responding.

-Does he/she need to respond verbally?
-Does your son or daughter need to complete assignments or take tests using a computer or other device?
+Do they need to respond verbally?
+Does your child need to complete assignments or take tests using a computer or other device?

 Format of materials is changed to meet the students’ needs.

-Does he/she require the materials be highlighted?
+Do they require the materials be highlighted?
 Does your child need note taking assistance?
-Does your son or daughter need a calculator, computer or word processor?
-Does he/she need larger print?
-Does the test need to be multiple choice rather that fill in the blank?
+Do they need a calculator, computer or word processor?
+Does your child need larger print?
+Do the tests need to be multiple choice rather that fill in the blank?

 What motivates your child?
-What interests your son or daughter that might be used as a form of reinforcement?
+What interests your child that might be used as a form of reinforcement?

 Varying forms of instruction delivery.

 Does your child require study guides or outlines of the material?
-Will your son or daughter need after school tutoring?
+Will your child need after school tutoring?
 Do directions need to be provided in small sequential steps?